 your disability or not - you have the right to:

-Your consumer rights apply whether you are buying products from
+Your consumer rights apply whether you are buying goods from a

 How to buy the right product for